 - The decision to allow handguns in spaces that are leased but not owned by the UT Health San Antonio will be left up to the property owners who will be required to post pertinent signage.

 - The UT Health San Antonio will not provide a weapons storage depot at campus facilities.

 - Areas where concealed carry is prohibited will be marked by signage that conforms to Section 30.06 of the Texas Penal Code.

 - Individuals with a concealed handgun license must comply with all gun safety precautions while on campus.
 This includes holsters covering triggers with sufficient tension on the grip to ensure that jostling the gun in a back pack or purse will not lead to inadvertent discharge.

-Four maps of separate segments of the Health Science Center campus are provided, which depict a color-coded key to places where concealed carry is/is not permitted.
+Four maps of separate segments of the UT Health San Antonio campus are provided, which depict a color-coded key to places where concealed carry is/is not permitted.
 This site also includes other information about campus carry that you might find helpful.

 Again, thank you to the Working Group and to everyone for constructive input on this matter, and thank you for your devoted efforts on behalf of our patients and students every day.